kbase/narrative/docs/design/job_architecture.md

 ## Messages from frontend to backend

-These messages are sent from the frontend's `JobCommChannel` to the narrative backend, using a websocket established by one of the Jupyter notebook modules, `Jupyter.kernel.comm`.
+Messages are sent from the frontend's `JobCommChannel` to the narrative backend, using a websocket established by one of the Jupyter notebook modules, `Jupyter.kernel.comm`.
 On the kernel side, a complementary comm channel is used.
 This is set up in the `biokbase.narrative.jobs.jobcomm.JobComm` class.
 On Narrative load, page reload, or kernel restart, the comm channel is initialized to handle any messages sent to the kernel.
 It uses the same controlled vocabulary of terms for message types and job parameters as the frontend.

 Most of these messages take one or more inputs.
 These are listed below the command, where applicable.

-The documentation will use the message type and parameter names used in the job config file (e.g. `STATUS` instead of `job_status`, `RETRY` instead of `retry_job`, `JOB_ID` instead of `job_id`, etc.) as the JS code will refer to those values using the names in the JobCommMessages object, rather than hardcoding the strings.
+The documentation will use the message type and parameter names used in the job config file (e.g. [`STATUS`](#status) instead of `job_status`, [`RETRY`](#retry) instead of `retry_job`, `JOB_ID` instead of `job_id`, etc.) as [the JavaScript code](#usage-examples) will refer to those values using the names in the JobCommMessages object, rather than hardcoding the strings.

 ### `CANCEL`